 Of course in the past, it was believed to have taken root, but recent developments insinuate something else.
 The condition has been discovered to be more prevalent than was presumed before.
-Scientists have also gone ahead to reveal that it actually occurs in people struggling with the IBS condition among some other underlying states as a matter of fact.
+Studies have also revealed that it actually occurs in people struggling with IBS (irritable bowel syndrome) among some other underlying conditions.

 SIBO is an acronym for “small intestinal bacterial overgrowth,” and it refers to the accumulation of intense bacteria in the ileum.
 Of course, the presence of bacteria in the gut is something very normal; no one can dispute that.

-However, excess bacteria in the small intestines may spell something more serious and will require great attention.
-A healthy system needs to be characterized by relatively lower levels of bacteria in the small intestines, but it is perfectly good when the concentration is higher in the colon.
+However, excess bacteria in the small intestines may indicate something more serious and will require a little extra attention.
+A healthy system is characterized by relatively lower levels of bacteria in the small intestines, but it is perfectly normal when the concentration is higher in the colon.

-A proper human body balance witnesses the striking of a perfect balance between body absorbing the essential nutrients and the bacterium’s capacity to park the colon into the digesting of foods.
+A healthy digestive system strikes a perfect balance between the body absorbing the essential nutrients and the bacterium’s capacity to park the colon into the digestion of foods.